Trade/other name(s): Actiq, Fentora, Lazanda, Onsolis, Abstral, Subsys, fentanyl lozenge or troche, fentanyl lollipop,

 Most cancer pain can be controlled.
 Keep your doctor or nurse informed about how well your pain medicines are working and any side effects you are having.
 Your cancer team may need to adjust your medicines several times before they find the medicines that work best for you.
 When the transmucosal fentanyl is first started, your doctor may only prescribe 6 doses or so.
 It can take awhile to decide on the best fentanyl dose for you.

 Usually, transmucosal fentanyl is given to control breakthrough pain that is not controlled by a longer-acting pain medicine.
 Do not take more of the transmucosal fentanyl or take it more often than the doctor directs.
 If you do, it could increase your chance of overdose and serious side effects.

 If you do not get pain relief after using one transmucosal fentanyl dose after 15 to 30 minutes, talk with your doctor or nurse about using a second one.
-If you decide to try a second one, wait at least 15 minutes (or as long as the doctor tells you) after you finished the first one before starting the second.
+If your doctor is OK with it and you decide to try a second one, wait at least 15 minutes (or as long as the doctor tells you) after you finished the first one before starting the second.
 If you continue to need 2 doses to relieve your pain, talk with your doctor about increasing your pain medicine dosage.